temporalio/documentation/docs/content/what-is-a-search-attribute.md

 ---
 id: what-is-a-search-attribute
 title: What is a Search Attribute?
-description: A Search Attribute is an indexed field used in List Filters to filter a list of Workflow Executions that have the Search Attribute in their metadata.
+description: A Search Attribute is an indexed name used in List Filters to filter a list of Workflow Executions that have the Search Attribute in their metadata.
 tags:
   - explanation
   - filtered-lists